VAT Registration Documents – CZ

 - Certificate of Incorporation

-The Czech tax authority requires proof that your company legally exists.
+The Czech Tax Authority requires proof that your company legally exists and is authorised to conduct business activities.

 You can usually download an updated company extract from your local Company Register or government business portal.